-If you’re looking for a career with more purpose, and you graduated over two years ago, you can apply for the Police Now National Detective Programme right now.
+If you’re looking for a career with more purpose, and you graduated over two years ago, you can register your interest for the Police Now National Detective Programme.

 This is an intense and challenging two year training programme designed to develop the skills you’ll need as a modern detective.
 The detective training programme lasts for two years, starting with a 12 week Detective Academy in September 2019.
 You’ll continue field training alongside qualified officers and once you successfully finish the programme and your two year probation period (which is standard for all newly joining constables to the police) you will be a Detective Constable (rather than a Trainee Detective Constable).